scaleoutsystems/fedn/README.rst

 .. image:: https://readthedocs.org/projects/fedn/badge/?version=latest&style=flat
    :target: https://fedn.readthedocs.io

-FEDn enables developers, researchers and data scientists to build federated learning applications that scale from local proof-of-concepts to real-world distributed deployments without code change.
+FEDn enables developers, researchers and data scientists to build federated learning applications that scale from local proof-of-concepts to real-world distributed deployments.
+Develop your FML use-case in a pseudo-local environment and then deploy to FEDn Studio for real-world FL without any code change.

 Core Features
 =============